sergionfo/Supplementary_2/README.md

 ## Data/ ##

-Contains the datasets and supplementary data used in the bibliometric analysis.
-These files provide the underlying bibliographic information used to examine publication trends, research themes, keywords, and relationships within the literature on machine learning methods for seismic phase picking.
+Contains the data in used in the bibliometric analysis, including the exports from Scopus and Web of Science These files provide the underlying bibliographic information used to examine publication trends, research themes, keywords, and relationships within the literature on machine learning methods for seismic phase picking.

 ## Results/ ##

-Contains the outputs generated during the analysis, including supplementary results and visualizations associated with the study.
+Contains the outputs generated during the analysis.

 ## biblioshiny_synonyms.txt##